hwtam/run-the-testcases-automatically-for-c-/README.md

 You can see that :

+- "pa2.cpp" is compiled and "pa2.exe" is built!
 - "myOutput01" to "myOutput08" are generated!
-- the result shown in the terminal telling you which testcases are failed.
+- the result shown in the terminal telling you the result!

 In the terminal, it shows :
 - the name of your main program